awesomerank/awesomerank.github.io/lists/guipdutra/awesome-geek-podcasts.md

 * [Linear Digressions](http://www.lineardigressions.com) - Explores topics of data science and machine learning in an accessible way through real-world stories and examples.
 * [Linux Outlaws](http://sixgun.org/linuxoutlaws) - About anything that runs on Linux, about open source software on other platforms and many other things.
 * [Listen and Learn about AWS](http://aws.amazon.com/podcasts/aws-podcast/) - Jeff Barr discusses various aspects of the Amazon Web Services (AWS) offering.
 Each podcast include AWS news, tech tips, and interviews with startups, AWS partners, and AWS employees.
+* [Magic Read Along](http://www.magicreadalong.com) - A podcast about programming, life and the internet.
+Topics include FP, OOP, development practices, and a dip into our personal lives from time to time.
 * [Makers](https://makers.crew.co/) - Unexpected life moments that have had an impact on today’s most influential and experimental makers.
 * [Mastering Embedded Systems](http://embeddedsuccess.com/podcast/) - I have identified four major problems in mastering Embedded Systems: 1.
 Not enough specialists; 2. inadequate design and poor detections of faults; 3. mandatory multi-site approaches are failing; 4. bad mistakes in managing Virtual Teams I'll teach you the know-how and the tools to overcome these challenges.
 * [Mind the Cloud Podcast](http://mindthecloud.com) - The podcast about the developers and companies using the cloud to create the future.